 One guard, Eiichi Nada, who was born, raised, and educated, in Berkley, California, was considered to be the worse abuser of the POWs.
 It was common while the POWs were lined up at morning assembly for him to hit men for no reason.
 He continued to hit them until they fell to the ground and said, “Get up, you yellow, white, son of a bitch.”
 Another guard walked through the barracks and hit the POWs, with a 3-foot club, for no real reason.

 Stealing from the Japanese was a way of life, and the POWs stole the raw materials for what they needed on a daily basis.
 From the raw materials, they manufactured what they needed.
 The Japanese began splitting the POWs up into smaller groups and sent them in groups of 100 to different factories.
 The POWs were assigned to three branch camps.
 Each morning, the POWs were marched three miles to the shop where they worked manufacturing weapons for the Japanese.
 To prevent the production of weapons, they committed acts of sabotage like pouring sand into the machine oiling holes.
 When they were pouring a concrete floor, the POWs took parts from the machines and dropped them into the cement.
 The Japanese usually blamed these acts of sabotage on the Chinese in the plant because they believed the Americans were not smart enough to commit the sabotage.
-The one good thing about working in the factory was that it was well heated.
+The one good thing about working in the factory was that it was well-heated.
 At Camp #1, 150 POWs worked at the MKK factory which attempted to airplane parts, tools, and dyes.
-The workdays – for the groups of POWs – was 7:30 A.M. until 5:30 or 6:00 P.M. each day.
+The workdays – for the groups of POWs – were 7:30 A.M. until 5:30 or 6:00 P.M. each day.
 The POWs claimed that the machine shop never produced anything that was useful to the Japanese.
-At camp #2, the 150 POWs worked at a textile mill, while 125 POWs worked at a combination steel and lumber mill.
+At Camp #2, the 150 POWs worked at a textile mill, while 125 POWs worked at a combination steel and lumber mill.

 On December 7, 1944, B-29s started bombing Mukden.
 The camp was accidentally bombed because it was lined up with military targets.
 Since the Japanese believed that the camp would not be bombed, they did not construct air raid shelters.
 Two of the bombs exploded inside the camp compound wounding over 30 POWs and killing 21 POWs.
 The other POWs were not angry, instead, they were happy to know that American forces were close enough for the planes to reach Manchuria.
 After this, the POWs were allowed to dig air raid trenches.
 After one air raid, the Japanese medical officer, Jiechi Kuwashima, asked the POWs, wounded from the bombings to write letters asking the Allies to stop the bombing of Mukden.
 The POWs did write the letters but told the Allies that they wouldn’t mind more frequent bombings.